modmore/docs/en/01_Commerce/v1/75_Developer/Payment_Gateways/40_GatewayHelper.md

 This will return a fully qualified URL to `assets/components/commerce/notify.php` with the transaction ID, in such a way that Commerce can automatically route the webhook request to the right transaction/gateway instance.

+## getSharedNotifyURL

+Use `GatewayHelper::getSharedNotifyURL(\comPaymentMethod $method)` to get a normalised webhook notification URL for gateways that do not implement transaction-specific notification/webhook URLs.

+This will return a fully qualified URL to `assets/components/commerce/notify.php` with the payment method ID.
+When such a request is received, and

 ## getReturnUrl

 Use `GatewayHelper::getReturnURL(comTransaction $transaction)` to get the URL to redirect the customer to in the case of an off-site redirect payment.
 This is a fully qualified URL to the (context-specific) checkout page, including the transaction ID.